Pringley/dry-cereal/content.markdown

 -- for example, "pick a lock" or "do a roundhouse kick."
 Each technique costs 1 character point.

-**Extras** cover anything and everything else, from "Filthy Rich" to "Teleportation."
+**Extras** cover anything and everything else, from "Super Wealthy" to "Teleportation."
 Any special power, background, or possession is an Extra.
 Point costs for some common Extras are listed later in this document, but ask your Game Master about making up your own.